Skip to main content

 Responses

 These messages carry the responses to network requests.
-The multi-frames format can be used to segment long responses.
+The multi-frame format can be used to segment long responses.

 Single frame mode